 What is also noticeable with the pencils is the quality of the end results.
 Because the pigment is thick and has high lightfastness, the drawings stay fresh for months, and hopefully, as time passes too.

-Here we have the Caran d’Ache Pablo Colored Pencils set that come with 120 sticks.
-Each lead core is 3.7mm wide secured in a hexagonal barrel.
+Here we have the Caran d’Ache Pablo Colored Pencils set that comes with 120 sticks.
+Each lead core is 3.7mm wide and secured in a hexagonal barrel.